garrandall/popular-music-data/tracks/gangsta-nation-westside-connection-nate-dogg.md

 Westside ride bitch, the same old shit
 I don't conversate with pussy I ain't gon' get
-I don't holler at these hoes that sing like Ashante Body like BeyoncÃ©, face like Andre (uh)
+I don't holler at these hoes that sing like Ashante Body like Beyoncé, face like Andre (uh)
-Bitch you kinda strangÃ©
+Bitch you kinda strangé
-But I'm rich so my entrÃ©
+But I'm rich so my entré
 Got to be bomb grade